33-Year-Old Defenseman – Free Agent

-To instantly reveal our fantasy analysis of every player – including Matthew Carle – simply subscribe now.
+To instantly reveal our fantasy analysis of every player – including Matt Carle – simply subscribe now.

 Age is determined on October 1st of each season.No Yes